Hello Dear Aspirants,

 Mixture and Alligation Questions PDF For All Competitive Exams

 Dream Big Institution Team has started a New Innovative Mixture and Alligation Score-Up PDF which consists of 1000 Practice Questions with detailed solutions.
 Aspirants who are preparing for upcoming Bank, SSC, Insurance, Railway exams should practice Mixture and Alligation.
 So Download the Mixture and Alligation questions PDF for the 2021 exams make use of it.
 Kindly share this with all your friends.

-As soon as Possible More Exam Wise PDF will be updated Soon…!!!
+As soon as Possible More Exam Wise PDFs will be updated Soon…!!!
 Stay Connected with Dream Big Institution.

 Mixture and Alligation Formula

 To solve any numerical ability question, candidates need to know a set of formulas for each topic which make solving the questions easier and time-saving.
 This, given below are a few formulas that will help candidates with the same and let them solve the mixture and allegation questions more conveniently:

 - The basic formula which is used to find the ratio in which the ingredients are mixed is